iaheung/cyclistic_casestudy/README.md

 digital media could affect their marketing tactics.
 The marketing director and their team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-## Buisness Task
+## Business Task

 **Using Cyclistic's bike trip data from the past year, identify key differences in ridership behaviour between casual riders and members.
-The main objective is to use the data to develope actionable insights to inform marketing strategies aimed at increasing the number of members by targeting casual riders.**
+The main objective is to use the data to develop actionable insights to inform marketing strategies aimed at increasing the number of members by targeting casual riders.**

 ## Data Sources

-The data was obtained from an [online database](https://divvy-tripdata.s3.amazonaws.com/index.html), and the data is made avaible by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
+The data was obtained from an [online database](https://divvy-tripdata.s3.amazonaws.com/index.html), and the data is made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 I have downloaded the ridershare data from the past 12 months (August 2023 - July 2024).
 The code in this notebook is compatible with data from past or future time frames.

 ## Data Cleaning and Processing Methodology

 The data cleaning and processing was mostly done in SQL.
-In the `data_preperation.ipynb` notebook, the data from each month was first combined into one larger dataframe and put onto a local MySQL server.
+In the `data_preparation.ipynb` notebook, the data from each month was first combined into one larger dataframe and put onto a local MySQL server.

 In the `data_cleaning.ipynb` notebook, I used SQL queries to explore the general structure of the data, and cleaned the data by converting column data types, interpreting null values, and removing invalid data, ensuring the data is prepared to be used for efficient and accurate data analysis.